 Resumes – if they’re worth writing, they’re worth proofreading

-Why is it important to proofread your resume?
+Why is it important for someone to proofread your resume?

 Proofreading * your resume is particularly important if you intend to apply for jobs that require good writing skills or attention to detail.
 But even when applying for jobs that don’t need those skills – e.g. roles in retail, or hospitality – a spelling mistake might make the difference between your potential employer giving you a ring to arrange an interview, or your potential employer not calling you for an interview because there were spelling mistakes in your resume.

 No matter how good your experience or skills or what sort of job you’re applying for, a resume that contains spelling or punctuation errors says: I’m unprofessional and have poor writing skills.

 On the other hand, a resume that is well-presented with no errors says to a potential employer: I’m professional and have good writing skills.